Royal Ascot attendees bring colour and vibrancy to big race day

 Zara Tindall

 Tindall’s elegant midi dress features pale green florals with hints of pink.
-She accessorised the dress, which is by designer Leo Lin, with a straw boater, a nude clutch bag and nude Sauvereign shoes.
+She accessorised the dress, which is by designer Leo Lin, with a straw boater, a nude clutch bag by Anya Hindmarch and nude Sauvereign shoes.

 Daniel Lismore

 The designer and sculptor, who has been named “England’s most eccentric dresser”, did not fail to live up to the expectations set for himself.
 Lismore attended the race in a red crushed velvet dress, with a matching cape covered in silver embellishments.
-He also wore a Union Jack-themed headpiece featuring a large feather installation rising from it.
+He also wore a Union Jack-themed headpiece designed by Victoria Grant, featuring a large feather installation rising from it.

 Georgia Toffolo

 The TV personality wore a bright orange ensemble, reflecting the colour of the season.
 Her floor-length dress featured a drop waist and a pleated skirt.
-She also wore a large ruffled headpiece and carried an embellished beige clutch.
+She also wore a large ruffled headpiece and carried a raffia bow clutch by Anya Hindmarch.

 Eunice Olumide